Prince Harry, Meghan sign up to exit deal; give up royal titles

 "The Sussexes will not use their HRH titles as they are no longer working members of the royal family," Buckingham Palace said in a statement on Saturday night.
 Queen Elizabeth II said the agreement followed months of discussions and was a "constructive and supportive" way forward for her grandson and his family.

-"Harry, Meghan, and Archie will always be much-loved members of my family," the 93-year-old monarch's personal statement read.
-"I recognize the challenges they have experienced as a result of intense scrutiny over the last two years and support their wish for a more independent life," she said, thanking the couple for their work for the UK and across the Commonwealth.
+"Harry, Meghan, and Archie will always be many loved members of my family," the 93-year-old monarch's personal statement read.
+"I recognize the challenges they have experienced as a result of intense scrutiny over the last two years and support their wish for a more independent life," she says, thanking the couple for their work for the UK and across the Commonwealth.

 "While they can no longer formally represent the Queen, the Sussexes have made clear that everything they do will continue to uphold the values of Her Majesty," the palace said.
 It added that the pair would continue to maintain their private patronages and associations.